Table of Contents

 You must adhere to all the conditions of your current student visa.
 This includes limited working hours (usually 48 hours per fortnight) and maintaining full-time study status.
 Any breach of these conditions can jeopardize your visa extension.

-Steps to Renew or Extend Your Australian Student Visa
+Steps To Renew Or Extend Your Australian Student Visa

 Step 1: Enrol in Your Course of Choice and Arrange OSHC